The GSU Libraries are currently open.

 University System of Georgia Libraries - You can check out books from any other University System of Georgia library with your Panthercard.
 You can also place a GIL Express request to have a book from another USG school (or from another GSU campus) be sent to a GSU campus.
-As of August 24, you can place GIL Express requests for print books from other USG Libraries.
-(You cannot borrow ebooks from other USG Libraries, or from any other university libraries).
+(Please note that you cannot borrow ebooks from other USG Libraries, or from any other university libraries).

 ARCHE - you can also borrow books from several local private colleges.
 Click here for a list of ARCHE schools.
 You may want to contact the library in advance to get further information about borrowing privileges (what kind of ID is needed, how long you can check out a book for, and so on).
 For current information about an ARCHE school's print borrowing availability, contact that school's library directly.

 Atlanta-Fulton County Public Library Catalog - GSU students & faculty may obtain library cards from the Atlanta-Fulton County Public Library, then borrow materials.
 For current information about print checkouts from Fulton County Library branches, consult the AFPLS site directly.